Degradability of Fermionic Gaussian Channels

-Thus, quite plausibly, all singular values of $A$ must be $\geq1/\sqrt{2}$, i.e., losses into the environment must be no more than 50\% for degradable channels.
-In particular, $n\to m$ channels for $m<n$ are never degradable.
+We have thus constructed a fermionic Gaussian degrading map for a given FGC whenever it exists.
+It is then straightforward to check if it is CP via \Eqref{eq:poscond2} and we now characterize all FGCs $(A;B)$ for which this is the case.
+Note that it is sufficient to check the properties of the map $\cT_{(\tilde{A};\tilde{B})}$ since the channel $\cT_{(A;B)}$ is invertible for invertible $A$ (cf. \cite{SuppInfo}), and the degrading map is unique in this case \cite{Bra15}.
+One may wonder whether our purely Gaussian discussion allows for possible non-Gaussian degrading maps.
+But since the Gaussian states span the space of all fermionic density matrices (see \cite[Lemma S5]{SuppInfo}), $\cT_{(A;B)}$ is indeed invertible as a linear map on the space of fermionic density matrices and the Gaussian degrading map Eqs.~(\ref{eq:Ad},\ref{eq:Bd}) is unique.

-If $m=n$ we can give a full characterization of degradable FGCs.
-First, we claim that \emph{ a $n\to n$ FGC is not degradable unless its Choi rank is no larger than $n$ modes}.
-Assuming standard form $A=D$, re-expressing $\tilde{M}$ in \eqref{eq:poscond2} in terms of $D$ and the pure $2n-l$ mode environmental state $\gamma_E$ of a minimal dilation we obtain after repeated application of Schur's lemma (see Supplementary Material \cite{GrGi15SM}, Lemma \ref{Sle:Schur}) the inequality
+First, we claim that \emph{for a $n\to n$ FGC to be degradable it is necessary that its Choi rank is $\leq n$ modes}.
+Assuming standard form $A=D$, re-expressing $\tilde{M}$ in \Eqref{eq:poscond2} in terms of $D$ and the pure $2n-l$ mode environmental state $\gamma_E$ of a minimal dilation we obtain after repeated application of the Schur complement to check positivity of a block matrix (see \cite[Lemma S1]{SuppInfo}) the inequality

-as a necessary condition for degradability, where $O\in\SO(2n)$ depends on $\gamma_E$ (for the details see the Supplemental Material \cite{GrGi15SM}).
-This inequality cannot be fulfilled unless $l=n$, i.e. the environment is no larger than the system.
-To see this, we use a simple condition on the eigenvalues of two Hermitian matrices and their sum implied by Horn's conjecture, \cite{Horn62,KnTa01}: Let $\lambda_i,\mu_j,\nu_k$ denote the descendingly ordered eigenvalues of the Hermitian matrices $X,Y,X+Y$, respectively.
+as a necessary condition for degradability, where $O\in\SO(2n)$ depends on $\gamma_E$ (for the details see \cite{SuppInfo}).
+This inequality cannot be fulfilled unless $l=n$, i.e., the environment is no larger than the system.
+To see this, we use a condition on the eigenvalues of two Hermitian matrices and their sum implied by Horn's conjecture, \cite{Horn62,KnTa01}: Let $\lambda_i,\mu_j,\nu_k$ denote the descendingly ordered eigenvalues of the Hermitian matrices $X,Y,X+Y$, respectively.
 Then we have \cite{KnTa01}